-The discounts and loans of the Company as of December 31, 2020 accounted for 58% of the consolidated total assets.
-Therefore, the assessment on the impairment loss of discounts and loans may have significant impacts on the consolidated financial statements.
-Besides assessing expected credit losses of loans in accordance with IFRS 9 "Financial Instruments", the management of the Company complies with the "Regulations Governing the Procedures for Banking Institutions to Evaluate Assets and Deal with Non-performing/Non-accrual Loans" related regulations (collectively, the Regulations) when assessing classification of credit assets and recognizing allowance for possible losses.
+The discounts and loans of the Bank as of December 31, 2020 accounted for 58% of the total assets.
+Therefore, the assessment of the impairment loss of discounts and loans may have significant impacts on the financial statements.
+Besides assessing expected credit losses of loans in accordance with IFRS 9 "Financial Instruments", the management of the Bank complies with the "Regulations Governing the Procedures for Banking Institutions to Evaluate Assets and Deal with Non-performing/Non-accrual Loans" related regulations (collectively, the Regulations) when assessing classification of credit assess and recognizing allowance for possible losses.

-For the accounting policies and critical accounting judgements and estimates regarding the Company's impairment assessment of loans, refer to Notes 4 and 5 to the consolidated financial statements; for the relevant information on the impairment assessment of loans, refer to Note 12 to the consolidated financial statements.
+For the accounting policies and critical accounting judgements and estimates regarding the Bank's impairment assessment of loans, refer to Notes 4 and 5 to the financial statements; for the relevant information on the impairment assessment of loans, refer to Note 12 to the financial statements.